Saint Petersburg, Russia

 I'm Ed Ryder, the founder of this service.
 Back in June 2000 I ventured to Saint Petersburg for the first time as part of a 5 week West Chester University Russian language study group.
 It was actually my first trip outside of North America.
 What I saw in Russia's cultural capital stunned and amazed me.
 Quite simply, I was blown away with St. Petersburg's beautiful architecture, lavish museums and ornate palaces.
 An eccentric guide that a friend had referred was absolutely the key to me having an incredible time.
 I saw so much and did so much in the first four days.
 Meanwhile, my fellow students remained hesitant to leave the dormitory.
 They sat around playing cards and squandering their time.
 Only by the fourth day did they begin to explore the city on their own.
 The difference between my experience and their experience was huge!
 And I owed it all to my guide.

 I made a lot of Russian friends that summer.
 And it led to this service being launched in early 2002.
 Thanks to my good friend Tanya, we developed a pool of very well-qualified, fluent English licensed guides.
 Over time, certain guides proved themselves over and over again with extremely satisfied customers.
 Other key people (Lena & Sasha) were added to manage the day to day operations and to ensure the delivery of service remains at a very high level.
-With all these years in business, I can say we run a very good operation.
-And I love hearing the feedback from customers when they return home from their trip.
-It's not uncommon to be told their Saint Petersburg trip was among the very best they had experienced in their lifetime.
+I loved hearing the feedback from customers when they returned home from their trip.
+It was not uncommon to be told their Saint Petersburg trip was among the very best they had experienced in their lifetime.

 If you are considering a visit to Saint Petersburg, then you have found an excellent resource to make your visit the best it can be.